 1935

-Red Storm Over the Village (Frisians in Peril)
+Red Storm Over the Village / Frisians in Peril (digital quality, banned by the Allies)

 Friesennot dramatizes the plight of peaceful Germans from Friesland, who lived in an isolated village on the Volga River in central Russia for generations.
 Their slumbering, bucolic existence is shattered by the invasion of a cavalry detachment of the Red Army.
 A brutal Red Guard defiles, rapes, and kills a young village girl, and when drunken, carousing troops desecrate the village's house of worship, the outraged Germans revolt.